-Welcome the the Virtual Learning Centre!
+Welcome to the Virtual Learning Centre!
 We have been offering Ontario Secondary School students a wide range of flexible, and well-designed accredited Ontario high school courses since 1997.
 These courses enable Ontario home schooling families the flexibility of earning credits while studying from home or abroad.

 If a student is under 18 and does not reside in the Trillium Lakelands District School Board area they will require a home schooled letter from their school board.
 Each year our school will require an updated one.